 Three friends cannot agree on whose boss is the worst.
 Nick (Jason Bateman) got passed over for a promotion because his boss, Dave Harken (Kevin Spacey) absolved the position into his own; then there’s Dale (Charlie Day), whose boss Julia (Jennifer Aniston) will not take his denial of her unwanted sexual advances sitting down; and then there is Kurt (Jason Sudeikis), whose late boss left the company in the hands of his drug-addicted son, Bobby (Colin Farrell).
 As they mull over their grievances, the men decide to take their miserable work lives into their own hands.

 Sexual harassment is definitely not funny; that’s why Dale’s concerns about his boss, Julia, are extra-frustrating when his friends just make fun of him for it.
 Engaged to his girlfriend, Dale gets progressively uncomfortable with Julia’s actions – which run from her discussing Gossip Girl in provocative fashion to straight-up grabbing Dale’s package.
 Horrible Bosses touches on the ignorance of our culture when the predator happens to be good-looking.
-The fact is that no one should have to justify not wanting someone to hit on them; however, Julia’s erratic eroticisms may have roots in a much deeper problem.
+The fact is that no one should have to justify not wanting someone to hit on them; however, Julia’s erratic eroticisms are a sign of another issue altogether.